-- (C) The Trial Chamber or a Judge designated from among its members may order the Prosecutor to shorten the examination in chief of some witnesses. - (D) The Trial Chamber or a Judge designated from among its members may order the Prosecutor to reduce the number of witnesses, if it considers that an excessive number of witnesses are being called to prove the same facts. - (E) After the commencement of the Trial, the Prosecutor may, if he considers it to be in the interests of justice, move the Trial Chamber for leave to reinstate the list of witnesses or to vary his decision as to which witnesses are to be called. - (F) At the Pre-Trial Conference, the Trial Chamber or a Judge designated from among its members may order the defence to file a statement of admitted facts and law and a pre-trial brief addressing the factual and legal issues, not later than seven days prior to the date set for trial.
+- (C) The Trial Chamber or a Judge designated from among its members may order the Prosecutor to shorten the examination-in-chief of some witnesses. - (D) The Trial Chamber or a Judge designated from among its members may order the Prosecutor to reduce the number of witnesses, if it considers that an excessive number of witnesses are being called to prove the same facts. - (E) After the commencement of the Trial, the Prosecutor may, if he considers it to be in the interests of justice, move the Trial Chamber for leave to reinstate the list of witnesses or to vary his decision as to which witnesses are to be called. - (F) Prior to the Pre-Trial Conference, the Trial Chamber or a Judge designated from among its members may order the defence to file a statement of admitted facts and law and a pre-trial brief addressing the factual and legal issues, within a time limit set by the Trial Chamber or the said Judge, and before the date set for trial. - (G) In the interest of a fair and expeditious trial, the Trial Chamber, after hearing the parties, may at any time invite the Prosecutor to reduce the number of counts charged in the indictment.
+Furthermore, the Trial Chamber may determine a number of sites or incidents comprised in one or more of the charges made by the Prosecutor, which may reasonably be held to be representative of the crimes charged.

-Rule 73 ter: Pre Defence Conference (amended 29 May 2004)
+Rule 73 ter: Pre-Defence Conference (amended 29 May 2004 and 13 May 2006)

-- (A) The Trial Chamber or a Judge designated from among its members may hold a Conference prior to the commencement by the defence of its case. - (B) At that Conference, the Trial Chamber or a Judge designated from among its members may order that the defence, before the commencement of its case but after the close of the case for the prosecution, file the following: - i.
-Admissions by the parties and a statement of other matters which are not in dispute; - ii.
-A statement of contested matters of fact and law; - iii.
-A list of witnesses the defence intends to call with: - a.
-The name or pseudonym of each witness; - b.
-A summary of the facts on which each witness will testify; - c.
-The points in the indictment as to which each witness will testify; and - d.
-The estimated length of time required for each witness; - (iv) A list of exhibits the defence intends to offer in its case, stating where possible whether or not the Prosecutor has any objection as to authenticity.
+- (A) The Trial Chamber or a Judge designated from among its members may hold a Conference prior to the commencement by the defence of its case. - (B) Prior to that Conference, the Trial Chamber or a Judge designated from among its members may order that the defence, before the commencement of its case but after the close of the case for the prosecution, file the following: - (i) Admissions by the parties and a statement of other matters which are not in dispute; - (ii) A statement of contested matters of fact and law; - (iii) A list of witnesses the defence intends to call with:

+- (a) The name or pseudonym of each witness; - (b) A summary of the facts on which each witness will testify; - (c) The points in the indictment as to which each witness will testify; and - (d) The estimated length of time required for each witness; - (iv) A list of exhibits the defence intends to offer in its case, stating where possible whether or not the Prosecutor has any objection as to authenticity.

-The Trial Chamber or the said Judge may order the Defence to provide the Trial Chamber and the Prosecutor with copies of the written statements of each witness whom the Defence intends to call to testify. - (C) The Trial Chamber or a Judge designated from among its members may order the defence to shorten the estimated length of the examination in chief for some witnesses.
+The Trial Chamber or the said Judge may order the Defence to provide the Trial Chamber and the Prosecutor with copies of the written statements of each witness whom the Defence intends to call to testify.

-- (D) The Trial Chamber or a Judge designated from among its members may order the defence to reduce the number of witnesses, if it considers that an excessive number of witnesses are being called to prove the same facts. - (E) After the commencement of the defence case, the defence may, if it considers it to be in the interests of justice, move the Trial Chamber for leave to reinstate the list of witnesses or to vary its decision as to which witnesses are to be called.
+- (C) The Trial Chamber or a Judge designated from among its members may order the defence to shorten the estimated length of the examination-in-chief for some witnesses. - (D) The Trial Chamber or a Judge designated from among its members may order the defence to reduce the number of witnesses, if it considers that an excessive number of witnesses are being called to prove the same facts. - (E) After the commencement of the defence case, the defence may, if it considers it to be in the interests of justice, move the Trial Chamber for leave to reinstate the list of witnesses or to vary its decision as to which witnesses are to be called.